mikejgray/calendar-skill/README.md

 ## About

 With this skill, you can access your iCal server, or just use a [local calendar on your device](https://bit.ly/mycroft-calendar-ics), that doesn't sync anywhere.
-This skill needs configuration if your use an iCal server.
+This skill needs configuration if you use an iCal server.

 ## Examples